Layered gelato cake.

 Advertising

-Come end of Christmas lunch, you may be bursting from the seams after platefuls upon platefuls of Chrissie ham, prawns, wine and Aunt Judy's potato salad.
-But let's face it – there's always room for dessert.
 Fortunately, Melbourne is home to many artisanal bakers preparing traditional – and not-so-traditional – sweets for a show-stopping finish to the day.
-Most of them you can order online so you can tick one thing off your to-do list.
+And best of all, most of them are available to order online so you can tick one thing off your to-do list (and avoid more time than needed in the kitchen).
 But don’t leave it too long, these stand-out desserts are selling fast!

 Need lunch taken care of, too?
 These restaurants are taking bookings on Christmas Day.